kfidak13/kfidak13.github.io/Journal3.md

 # Days 5–6: Code Refinement and Stability

 Once basic scanning functionality was working, Days 5 and 6 were spent refining and cleaning up the code.
 Early versions worked, but they were difficult to scale and debug.
-Improving structure became necessary before adding more hardware.
+Improving the structure became necessary before adding more hardware.

 # Key improvements during this stage included: